esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 12-directory_permissions creates a directory calledmy_dir with permissions 751 in the working directory
+File 13-change_group changes the group owner to school for the file hello